MarkTGeary/FlappyBird/README.md

 # Flappy Bird - Console Text Game

-A simple, minimalist implementation of Flappy Bird created in plain vanilla Java that runs entirely in the console/terminal.
+A simple, turn-based implementation of Flappy Bird created in plain vanilla Java that runs entirely in the console/terminal.
+Control the bird's vertical position as pipes scroll past from right to left.

 ## 🎮 Game Overview

-This is a text-based recreation of the classic Flappy Bird game that runs in your terminal.
-Navigate a bird (represented by a character) through gaps in pipes by timing your jumps correctly!
+This is a text-based, turn-based recreation of the classic Flappy Bird game that runs in your terminal.
+Navigate a bird (represented by the character `o`) through gaps in pipes by controlling its vertical position with W and S keys!

 ## 📋 Game Specifications

 - **Display Size**: 25 characters wide × 15 characters high
-- **Rendering**: Uses ANSI escape codes for in-place printing (single console output)
+- **Rendering**: Console clearing between frames for screen updates
+- **Input Style**: Turn-based (waits for player input each step)
-- **Language**: Pure Java (no external dependencies)
+- **Language**: Pure Java (no external dependencies, uses Scanner for input)
 - **Platform**: Cross-platform (Windows, macOS, Linux)

 ## 🎯 How to Play